-You may find that other portal features such as Drupal do not function well (or at all) while you are using CourseLeaf.
-This can usually be solved by logging out of all open CourseLeaf CIM browser windows or tabs, logging out of the portal, and then logging back into the portal to access the desired feature.
+You may find that other portal features such as Drupal or Canvas do not function well (or at all) while you are using CourseLeaf.
+This can usually be solved by logging out of all open CourseLeaf CIM browser windows or tabs, logging out of the portal and all open portal-based applications, and then logging back into the portal to access the desired feature.